NNM Examples¶

 $ make

 The executable binary will be put in bin/.
-And you can execute then like the demonstration below:
+You can execute each of them as shown below:

-This example demonstrates the usage of reading a image, performing app flow - YOLO object detection, and Printing results as console log.
+This example demonstrates the usage of reading an image, performing app flow - YOLO object detection, and printing results as console log.

-The executable binary exampe_nnm_image will be put in the bin folder after building.
-And it will read the parameters from the file bin/ini/example_image.ini, which was copied from ${kneopi-example}/nnm/res/ini/example_image.ini during the building process.
+The executable binary example_nnm_image will be put in the bin folder after building.
+It will read the parameters from the file bin/ini/example_image.ini, which was copied from ${kneopi-example}/ai_application/nnm/res/ini/example_image.ini during the building process.

 The parameters in example_image.ini contains:

-• ModelPath : The path of NEF model to be inferenced.
+- ModelPath: The path of the NEF model to be used for inference.

-• JobId : The ID of the inference app flow. (eq.
-YOLO object detection, car plate recognition, ...)
+- JobId: The ID of the inference app flow. (e.g., YOLO object detection, car plate recognition, etc.)

-This example demonstrates the usage of getting images from webcam via OpenCV, performing YOLO object detection, and displaying the images with detection results via OpenCV.
+This example demonstrates the usage of getting images from webcam via OpenCV, performing YOLO object detection, and displaying the images with detection results through OpenCV.

-The executable binary exampe_nnm_webcam will be put in the bin folder after building.
-And it will read the parameters from the file bin/ini/example_webcam.ini, which was copied from ${kneopi-example}/nnm/res/ini/example_webcam.ini during the building process.
+The executable binary example_nnm_webcam will be put in the bin folder after building.
+It will read the parameters from the file bin/ini/example_webcam.ini, which was copied from ${kneopi-example}/ai_application/nnm/res/ini/example_webcam.ini during the building process.

 The parameters in example_webcam.ini contains:

-• ModelPath : The path of NEF model to be inferenced.
+- ModelPath: The path of the NEF model to be used for inference.

-• JobId : The ID of the inference app flow. (eq.
-YOLO object detection, car plate recognition, ...)
+- JobId: The ID of the inference app flow. (e.g., YOLO object detection, car plate recognition, etc.)

-The default CameraPath is set to /dev/video8, which may not be the same everytime due to the timing when the webcam is connected to KNEO Pi.
+The default CameraPath is set to /dev/video0, but it may not be the same every time due to the timing when the webcam is connected to KNEO Pi.

-To search the CameraPath, please use the command:
+To search for the CameraPath, please use the command:

 $ v4l2-ctl --list-devices